 It’s good to first carefully read the info supplied by the Vipassana centers before registering.
 There are often a range of prerequisites, such as the documents (passport, visa and the like) to be handed in, certain type of clothing, type of food supplied, use of electronics, just to name a few.

-Anyway, in this article we’ll take a look at the Vipassana Meditation training centers we’ve found in the Chiang Mai region, Northern Thailand.
+Anyway, here below you’ll find an overview of the Vipassana Meditation training centers we’ve spotted in the Chiang Mai region, Northern Thailand.